 On the other hand, some of the additives are less than desirable.
 First, we have several flavours towards the top of the list, including chicken liver flavour and pork liver flavour.
 When it comes to ingredient lists, whenever a flavour doesn’t state it’s natural, we can assume it’s artificial.
 Artificial flavours increases palatability but have shown to cause heightened liver activity, meaning they can be toxic over the long term .

 Besides the artificial flavourings, there’s soybean oil and salt.
-While soybean oil has some good omega-6, there are better -but more expensive- oils to keep your dog’s coat healthy.
+While soybean oil has some good Omega-6, there are better (but more expensive) oils to keep your dog’s coat healthy.
 Finally, while salt is used to increase flavour, added salt isn’t healthy for dogs and shouldn’t appear on any ingredient list.
 Too much salt can cause kidney issues and worsen cardiovascular conditions.

 In general, the additives in Hill’s Science Diet aren’t especially good, so we’re taking off 3 stars.

-Hill’s Science Diet Australia offers has plenty of options to choose from.
+Hill’s Science Diet Australia offers plenty of options to choose from.
 They have both dry kibble and canned recipes, as well as recipes tailored to your dog’s size.

-We also like that, unlike other brands at this price point, there are different options that fit our pup’s life stage.
+Like Petzyo and other brands at this price point, there are different options that fit our pup’s life stage.
 While the flavours per se are pretty limited (there’s just lamb and chicken to choose from).
 In general, most dogs will find an appropriate Hill’s food that fits their size and taste.